10 Most Incredible Whale Watching Destinations Around the World

 10. The Azores, Portugal

-The Azores archipelago, located in the Atlantic Ocean, is a hidden gem for whale watching enthusiasts.
-The islands offer opportunities to see various whale species, including sperm whales, fin whales, and pilot whales, amidst the stunning volcanic landscapes and crystal-clear waters.
-The Azores’ remote location and pristine marine environment make it a haven for whales seeking feeding grounds and calving waters, providing a peaceful and unspoiled setting for an intimate encounter with these magnificent marine mammals.
+The Azores, an archipelago in the Atlantic Ocean, is a hidden gem for whale watching.
+These remote islands are frequented by numerous whale species, including sperm whales, fin whales, and pilot whales, drawn by the nutrient-rich waters.
+The pristine marine environment of the Azores provides a tranquil and unspoiled setting for observing these magnificent creatures.